From Statistics Explained

 The following LFS data are used in the calculations of the monthly unemployment rates published in this article:

-- For Hungary: monthly data (3 month moving average) up to and including December 2013, January and February 2014.
+- For Estonia and Hungary: monthly data (3 month moving average) up to and including June, July and August 2014.

-- For Estonia and the United Kingdom: monthly data (3 month moving average) up to and including November and December 2013 and January 2014.
+- For the United Kingdom: monthly data (3 month moving average) up to and including May, June and July 2014.

-- For Belgium, Bulgaria, Ireland, Spain, France, Croatia, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Slovenia and Slovakia: quarterly data up and including Q4 2013.
+- For Belgium, Bulgaria, Ireland, Spain, France, Croatia, Cyprus, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Slovenia and Slovakia: quarterly data up and including Q2 2014.

 Monthly unemployment and employment series are calculated first at the level of four categories for each Member State (males and females 15-24 years, males and females 25-74 years).
 These series are then seasonally adjusted and all the national and European aggregates are calculated.
 Monthly unemployment figures are published by Eurostat as rates (as a percentage of the labour force) or levels (in thousands), by gender and for two age groups (persons aged 15-24, and those aged 25-74).
 The figures are available as unadjusted, seasonally adjusted and trend series.
 There are monthly estimates for all EU-28 Member States except for Latvia.
 Data for the EU-28 aggregate start in 2000 and for the euro area (EA-18) in April 1998; the starting point for individual Member States varies.